MIIAN/interactive_menu/README.md

 -npm install

--double click index.html file to view in browser.
+-double click index.html file to view in browser: assets/'Code Snippets'/index.html

 Use php files for wordpress.

+## Things to do:

+Register new menus using wp-plugin.

+    1. Find hook that will register menus when widget_init.See more info interactiveMenu.php line45